Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/ecc/Come-on-feel-the-nonce-CTFZone-quals-2023.md

 ---

-Here is the first lattice I came up with (CVP):
+Here is the first lattice I came up with:

 $$
 k_1 \begin{bmatrix}1  \\ 0 \\ 0 \\ 1 \\ 0 \\ 0\end{bmatrix}  +